Andrey-Ing/urban-university_homework/README.md

-My homeworks for the Urban university Python Developer course
+My homeworks for the Urban university Python developer course.